netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

    The section *Shipping Methods → DHL* is a core part of |mage2| which connects to the webservice of DHL USA only.
 These settings are not relevant for the *DHL Shipping* module.

-.. raw:: pdf

-   PageBreak

 General Settings
 ~~~~~~~~~~~~~~~~

-The first dropdown in the configuration section *General Settings* shows which
+The dropdown in the configuration section *General Settings* shows which
-API connection is about to be configured.
+API connection is being configured.

 * DHL Business Customer Shipping (DE, AT), or
 * DHL eCommerce Global Label API

-This field is pre-selected according to the current shipping origin and does not
+This field is pre-selected according to the current `Shipping origin`_.
+Depending on the
-need to be changed manually.
+selection, different configuration fields are shown below.

-.. admonition:: Note
+.. admonition:: Note about the API

-   The actual API connection to be used depends on the origin address of the shipment
+   The actual API connection to be used depends on the `Shipping origin`_
    and is selected automatically during transmission to DHL.
-The dropdown only makes the
+The aforementioned dropdown
-   configuration fields visible.
+   only makes the configuration fields visible.
+It does not select which API will actually
+   be used.

 You can choose if you want to run the module in *Sandbox Mode* to test the integration,
-or using the production mode.
+or use the *production mode*.

 If the logging is enabled in the DHL module, the webservice messages will be recorded
-in the log files in ``var/log``.
+in the log file ``var/log/debug.log``.
 There will be *no separate* log file for the DHL module.
+Also note these `hints about logging <http://dhl.support.netresearch.de/support/solutions/articles/12000051181>`_.

 You can choose between three log levels: